 Porcelain whiteboards are higher in quality than melamine and make up the majority of whiteboards currently used in classrooms.
 They vary significantly in quality, and the purchase price does not necessarily correlate with the quality of the surface.
-Since there are so many different “recipes” that can be used to manufacture porcelain, the surface pores of porcelain can vary greatly, and these surface pores are what allow staining to occur.
+Since there are so many different “recipes” that can be used to manufacture porcelain, the surface pores of porcelain can vary greatly, and these surface pores are what can allow staining to occur.
 Since a glossy board has fewer surface pores than a whiteboard with a matte finish, as a general rule, the glossier the surface, the longer it will last without staining.

 Yet another type of whiteboard is a hardcoat laminate.
 Fewer brands of this type of whiteboard are available.
 Hardcoat laminate boards are nonporous and do not allow marker ink to penetrate, so they do not have to be cleaned often to prevent staining.
 The downside of a hardcoat laminate surface is that it is more susceptible to scratching, so it should not be used in environments where vandalism is a problem.

 Check out this comparison of whiteboard surfaces.

 Before ordering a whiteboard, make sure that it is not too large to fit through stairwells or doorways necessary to transport it to the classroom where it will be installed.
 If you think this could be a problem, you can usually order the whiteboard in two separate sections that can fit through narrow spaces.
 The sections are then connected and an H-channel is inserted where the two surface sections meet.

 To determine the right height of classroom whiteboard installation for each grade level, check our our Best Mounting Heights for Whiteboards guide.

 EVERWhite offers non-printed, pre-printed and custom-printed whiteboards in widths ranging from 1 foot up to 20 feet.
 Most commonly used in schools are 4×6 and 4×8 boards (4 feet high by 6 feet wide, and 4 feet high by 8 feet wide).
 EVERWhite also offers 5-foot-tall whiteboards with a matte surface that is ideal as a projection surface.
 The 5-foot boards are available in 5×6, 5×8, 5×10 and 5×12 dimensions.